DAOmasons/docs/docs/Intro/join.md

 The key distinction between contributors and core members is that contributors are not committed to full-time DAO Masons governance.
 There are no limitations on earnings or how many projects a contributor can work on.

+If you wish to begin working at DAO Masons, please join our Discord and introduce yourself in the #introductions channel.We will then invite you to our contributor channel where you can begin working on projects.

 ### Core Members:

 Governance requires frequent, consistent, and dedicated participation.
 The Core Member track is designed for those who are committed and determined to make DAO Masons as successful as possible.